 The signs and symptoms persist for 4 to 6 weeks, whereas the increased muscle tone and periodic mild muscle spasms may occur for months.

-1. Vaccination (see Immunoprophylaxis of Infectious Diseases in Adults) is the key prevention method.
+1. Vaccination is the key prevention method.

 Cleaning wounds with soap and water, surgical debridement (removal of necrotic tissues, foreign bodies, purulent exudates).